nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 ### Agents Deployment
 The reference document is : [Manage Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-manage?tabs=azure-powershell#virtual-machine-extension-details)

-The following steps are just a summaru, please review closely the documentation or your internal document for Azure Arc deployment.
+The following steps are just a summary, please review closely the documentation or your internal document for Azure Arc deployment.
+Azure Arc deployment are most of the part managed by the Azure team.

 #### Deployment of the Azure Arc-enabled servers